ReGen Next - Making healthy relationships the priority.

 Who We Are

-To regenerate the thinking and hope of the next generation.
+To regenerate the critical thinking and the unwavering hope of the next generation.

-To make healthy relationships the priority by providing programs that foster individual empowerment, parental engagement, and community support for risk avoidance strategies.
+To make healthy relationships the priority through programs that foster individual empowerment, parental engagement, and community support for risk avoidance strategies.

 In biology, regeneration is the regrowth of an injured or missing part.
 Regeneration in persons who have experienced various degrees of physical, mental and/or emotional injury requires resiliency (the ability to bounce back).
 That is what we nurture in the hearts and minds of the youth and families we serve through our programming at ReGen Next.

-In 2011, Alternatives of Kalamazoo, a non-profit pregnancy resource center, added an abstinence-based educational component in response to the rising number of teen births and sexually transmitted infections (STIs) in Calhoun and Kalamazoo counties, respectively.
+In 2011, Alternatives of Kalamazoo, a non-profit pregnancy resource center, added a sexual health educational component in response to the higher than state average rates of teen pregnancies and sexually transmitted infections (STIs) in Calhoun and Kalamazoo counties, respectively.
 The goal of the ReGen Next campaign was to decrease the statistics by encouraging youth to avoid risk behaviors like teen sexual activity, alcohol misuse, and illicit drug use and to think more critically about the formation of healthy relationships.
-As we learned more about the negative impacts of other risk behaviors like alcohol and drug use on healthy decision-making and relationships and the principles of positive youth development (PYD), we realized that our efforts must not only provide information for students but must also include the protective factors of parents and community.
+As we learned more about the protective factors that are integral to positive youth development (PYD), we realized that our efforts must not only provide information for teens but must also include resources for parents and community.